-If you are interested in bringing a team to Honduras on an El Hogar Connects trip, please visit our website (www.elhogar.org/visit/) to fill out an application and send it to Erika Skafel, Communications and International Relations eskafel@elhogar.org.
+If you are interested in bringing a team to Honduras on an El Hogar Connects trip, please visit our website (www.elhogar.org/visit/) to fill out an application.

-This application should be sent in 6 months in advance of your prospective trip.
+This application should be sent 6 months in advance of your prospective trip.